sixhop/AutoMySQLBackup/README.md

 Information
 -----------

 Creating backups means copy the data in a way where it can be restored again.
 To backup a mysql database server in most cases it is needed to create a dump from the database and each table.
 If the data, mysql stores in its data directory is simply copied, restoring the data in the mysql database will not be possible.
 This command line tool enables you to create and maintian mysql backups.
+You can backups of innodb and myisam tables.

 Automysqldumper uses mysqldump for creating the sql backup.
 By default databases are backed up in separate gzipped files.
 To restore a database you can use: